 At the time of a sales transaction, the Company makes an assessment of the collectability of the amount due from the customer.
 Revenues are recognized only if it is reasonably assured that collection will occur.
 When making this assessment, the Company considers customer credit-worthiness and historical payment experience.
 If it is determined from the outset of the arrangement that collection is not reasonably assured, revenues are recognized on a cash basis, provided that all other revenue recognition criteria are satisfied.
 At the outset of the arrangement, the Company also assesses whether the fee associated with the order is fixed or determinable and free of contingencies or significant uncertainties.
-When assessing whether the fee is fixed or determinable, the Company considers the payment terms of the transaction, the Company's collection experience in similar transactions without making concessions, and the Company's involvement, if any, in third-party financing transactions, among other factors.
+When assessing whether the fee is fixed or determinable, the Company considers the payment terms of the transaction, the Company's collection experience in similar transactions, and the Company's involvement, if any, in third-party financing transactions, among other factors.
 If the fee is not fixed or determinable, revenues are recognized only as payments become due from the customer, provided that all other revenue recognition criteria are met.
 If a significant portion of the fee is due after the Company's normal payment terms, the Company evaluates whether the Company has sufficient history of successfully collecting past transactions with similar terms without offering concessions.
-If that collection history is sufficient, revenue recognition commences, upon delivery of the products, assuming all other revenue recognition criteria are satisfied.
+If that collection history is sufficient, revenue recognition criteria are satisfied.
 If the Company was to make different judgments or assumptions about any of these matters, it could cause a material increase or decrease in the amount of revenues reported in a particular period.